Sitecore/docker-images/README.md

 ## IMPORTANT NOTES ABOUT THIS REPOSITORY

-This repository was created to help consolidate efforts around Sitecore and Docker.
+- This repository was created to help consolidate efforts around Sitecore and Docker.

->Although: The code and examples found in this repository are created and maintained by the Community, **unsupported by Sitecore** and to be used for example purposes only and **without official support.**
+- **The code and examples found in this repository are created and maintained by the Community, unsupported by Sitecore and to be used for example purposes only and without official support.**

 ## Changelog